nerick2003/TECHFIX/README.md

 ## Important Notes

+- **First Launch**:
+  - Default admin credentials: username `admin`, password `admin`
-- **First Launch**: The application automatically seeds a chart of accounts and creates a default accounting period if none exists
+  - The application automatically seeds a chart of accounts and creates a default accounting period if none exists
+  - You will be prompted to change the password on first login

+- **Data Storage**:
-- **Data Storage**: By default, `techfix.sqlite3` is stored in the project root.
-Use `TECHFIX_DATA_DIR` environment variable to change the location
+  - By default, `techfix.sqlite3` is stored in the project root
+  - Use `TECHFIX_DATA_DIR` environment variable to change the location
+  - Backups are stored in `backups/` directory relative to the database location

+- **Preferences**:
-- **Preferences**: Window size and theme preferences are saved and restored on next launch
+  - Window size and theme preferences are saved and restored on next launch
+  - Session timeout is set to 8 hours by default

+- **Export Paths**:
-- **Export Paths**: Excel and CSV exports write to the chosen output path, creating parent folders as needed
+  - Excel and CSV exports write to the chosen output path, creating parent folders as needed
+  - PDF exports are generated on-demand

+- **Balance Validation**:
-- **Balance Validation**: The Balance Sheet includes automatic balance validation (should equal ₱0.00)
+  - The Balance Sheet includes automatic balance validation (should equal ₱0.00)
+  - All double-entry transactions are validated before posting

+- **Entry Status**:
-- **Entry Status**: Only posted entries appear in financial statements.
-Use "Record & Post" instead of "Save Draft" for entries to be included
+  - Only posted entries appear in financial statements
+  - Use "Record & Post" instead of "Save Draft" for entries to be included in reports
+  - Draft entries can be edited before posting

 ## Keyboard Shortcuts

 - **F11**: Toggle fullscreen mode
 - **Escape**: Exit fullscreen mode
+- **Ctrl+Z**: Undo last operation
+- **Ctrl+Y**: Redo operation
+- **Ctrl+F**: Open search dialog
+- **Ctrl+D**: Open dashboard
+- **Ctrl+I**: Import data
+- **Ctrl+1-0**: Navigate to tabs (1-10)

 ## Documentation

-- **User Guide**: See `TECHFIX/TECHFIX/tests/USER_GUIDE.md` for detailed usage instructions
+- **User Guide**: See `techfix/tests/USER_GUIDE.md` for detailed usage instructions
-- **Quick Start**: See `TECHFIX/TECHFIX/tests/QUICK_START_GUIDE.md` for a 5-minute getting started guide
+- **Quick Start**: See `techfix/tests/QUICK_START_GUIDE.md` for a 5-minute getting started guide
+- **Features Access**: See `techfix/ISSUES AND FIXES/FEATURES_ACCESS.md` for how to access each feature
 - **Export Documentation**: Use the Export tab → "Export Documentation (PDF)" to generate a program overview PDF
-- **Accounting Cycle**: The application implements all 10 steps of the standard accounting cycle (see `TECHFIX/TECHFIX/ISSUES AND FIXES/ACCOUNTING_CYCLE_AUDIT.md`)
+- **Accounting Cycle**: The application implements all 10 steps of the standard accounting cycle (see `techfix/ISSUES AND FIXES/ACCOUNTING_CYCLE_AUDIT.md`)
+- **Reversing Schedule**: See `techfix/docs/reversing_schedule.md` for information about reversing entries

 ## Package Installation